lorderikir/monPlan/README.md

 To visit the our sprint(s) visit: https://github.com/MonashUnitPlanner/monPlan/projects/

 Our Slack address is at: https://monplan.slack.com, please contact an admin to have access to our slack, our admins are currently are @lorderikir and @Joshua-Xavier

+## To Do List
+- [ ] Implement more features within the core-code, e.g. add unit description pop-up modals
+- [X] Implement Summer and Winter Units
+- [ ] Test out a node.js API solution
+- [ ] Test out an ASP.Net Solution with an SQL connection

 # Dependancies List
 - npm (node.js)